luc-github/ESP3D/README.md

 --Launch/Stop/(Pause?) a Print

 ##TODO
 -- Define Front End Functions
+-- do the bridge serial/TCPIP
 -- do coding
 -- do testing
 -- do a complete drawing for connections